levoai/docs/docs/tasks/authentication/supported-auth-methods.md

 This method requires you to provide the following:
 - The login URL
+- The HTTP method to use when fetching the URL.
+Only `POST` & `GET` supported.
+If unspecified will use `POST`.
 - The key names for both the username and password values that are sent in the login request's POST (JSON) body.
 - The location in the login URL's JSON response, where the authentication token is present.
 - The username and base64 encoded password values for the `user_1` used in security tests.